alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Examples of what you might include: sanitary products, spray-on deodorant, sunscreen, toothbrushes.

-If you're doing this, remember to put the same products in all your bathrooms -- although the majority of people who get periods will probably use the women's bathrooms, there may be people who get periods using the men's and accessible bathrooms as well.
+Put the same products in all your bathrooms, including sanitary products -- although the majority of people who get periods will probably use the women's bathrooms, there may be people who get periods using the men's and accessible bathrooms as well.

-For medication: you probably can't leave painkillers and the like in the bathrooms (where children can get them).
+You probably can't leave painkillers and medication in the bathrooms (where children can get them).
 Keep some on the registration desk, and people can ask for them if they need them.

 [wtd_bathroom]: https://twitter.com/yo_bj/status/993175805646835712